Updated March 31, 2026

 - Illinois commercial auto minimum liability is $25,000/$50,000/$20,000 if the business uses vehicles that need auto coverage as part of operations.

-- Illinois requires businesses to maintain proof of general liability coverage for most commercial leases, so landlords may ask for evidence before occupancy.
+- Most commercial leases in Illinois require proof of general liability coverage, so landlords may ask for evidence before occupancy.

 - The Illinois Department of Insurance regulates coverage placement and market conduct, so policy terms and endorsements should be reviewed carefully before binding.